AdmiralRaptr/Portfolio/README.md

 Beginner Experience:

-Identifying a website's digital certificate
+Identifying and validating a website's digital certificate.

+Using Wireshark to capture and analyze network traffic.

-Metasploit basics
+Metasploit basics.